-- 5.1 The Responsible Person under the FSO is the employer.
-Functions related to the statutory fire safety requirements1 of the FSO are delegated by the Chief Operating Officer who has appointed the Director of Campus Operations and the Associate Director of Health and Safety as the competent persons to assist in undertaking preventive and protective fire safety measures. - 5.2 Fire safety responsibilities are described in the Fire Safety Procedure 00032 Fire Safety Roles and Responsibilities 2020. - 5.3 The Associate Director of Health and Safety and the Fire, Health and Safety Advisor exercise governance of fire safety compliance at the University. - 5.4 Every member of staff has a general duty to take reasonable care for the safety of themselves and others who may be affected by their acts or omissions concerning fire safety, and must co-operate with the University concerning any duty or requirement made under the FSO. - 5.5 The chair of the University Health, Safety and Welfare Committee is responsible for ensuring that fire safety is adequately considered by the Committee. - 5.6 Heads of Professional Services Departments and Deans are responsible for promoting fire safety and for ensuring that sufficient fire wardens are appointed as required by this policy.
-The Health and Safety Office should be consulted over the appointment and training of fire wardens. - 5.7 The numbers of fire wardens per building is dependent on the fire risk and the use to which the building is put.
-As a general rule there should be a minimum of two wardens per floor and preferably more to provide resilience in the event of absences.
-In large or complex buildings, or where there is a higher risk of fire, more fire wardens may be necessary to ensure that evacuations can be managed safely and the wardens can carry out their duties safely.
-The Health and Safety Office must be consulted about any deviations from these expectations. - 5.8 In shared occupancy buildings i.e. those occupied by more than one Academic or Professional Services department, the senior managers of those departments are responsible for cooperation and coordination of fire safety in those buildings. - 5.9 All staff with line management responsibility for others must ensure that their direct reports have received instruction on the fire evacuation procedure for their workspace, that they have completed their mandatory fire safety training, fire warden training for those with that duty, that local fire safety procedures and precautions are followed, and that any fire safety concerns are referred promptly to the Health and Safety Office.
+- 5.4 Regular meetings take place between the Health and Safety Office, Senior Leadership and other stakeholders to review higher level fire safety actions and progress with fire safety improvement projects, and to facilitate continuous improvement. - 5.5 Everyone employed by the University, including contractors, has a general duty to take reasonable care for the safety of themselves and others who may be affected by their acts or omissions concerning fire safety, and must co-operate with the University concerning any duty or requirement made under the FSO. - 5.6 The Chair of the University Health, Safety and Welfare Committee is responsible for ensuring that fire safety is adequately considered by the Committee. - 5.7 Heads of Professional Services Departments and Deans are responsible for promoting fire safety and for ensuring that sufficient fire wardens are appointed as required by this policy.
+The Health and Safety Office should be consulted over the appointment and training of fire wardens. - 5.8 Fire wardens.
+As a general rule for smaller buildings there should be a minimum of two or three trained fire wardens per floor and preferably more to provide resilience in the event of absences.
+In large or complex buildings, or where there is a higher risk of fire, more fire wardens will be necessary to ensure that evacuations can be managed safely, and the fire wardens can carry out their duties safely.
+All Senior staff and line managers are expected to be trained as fire wardens. - 5.9 In shared occupancy buildings i.e. those occupied by more than one Academic or Professional Services department, the senior staff of those departments are responsible for co-operation and co-ordination of fire safety in those buildings. - 5.10 All employees with line management responsibility must ensure that their direct reports have received instruction on the fire evacuation procedure for their workspace, that they have completed their mandatory fire safety training, fire warden training for those with that duty, that local fire safety procedures and precautions are followed, and that any fire safety concerns are reported promptly to the appropriate team. - 5.11 All employees must ensure that they understand the fire evacuation procedure for their workspace, complete their mandatory fire safety training, comply with local fire safety procedures and precautions, and report any concerns about fire safety to their line manager who will ensure that the matter is referred to the appropriate team. - 5.12 Individual employees are accountable for their actions and omissions in relation to fire safety.
+Failure to observe this policy and the supporting procedures may lead to investigation and formal sanction up to, and including, dismissal dependent upon circumstances.